Manager, Academic & Administrative Affairs; Manager of Academic Programs, Neurosurgery

 The Yale Neurosurgery Residency Program is a 7-year program and currently accepts 2 residents per year.
 Residents receive broad and comprehensive training in all neurosurgical domains, achieving confidence in the ability to independently diagnose and treat patients with all types of neurosurgical conditions.

 Under our relatively new leadership, the Yale Department of Neurosurgery has benefited from significant clinical growth and expansion in a short period of time.
-More specifically, in the last two years:

 - We have substantially increased mid-level provider support in both the inpatient and outpatient settings, allowing residents to focus on learning in the operating room as a top priority.